-PGG Wrightson has a Whistle-Blower policy that allows any reports of serious wrongdoing including material breaches of the Code of Conduct to be made on a protected disclosure basis, which contains a process for direct access to an independent director, to help encourage a culture of promoting ethical behaviour and being able to speak up.
+PGG Wrightson has a Whistle-Blower policy that allows any reports of serious wrongdoing to be made on a protected disclosure basis, which contains a process for direct access to an independent director, to help encourage a culture of promoting ethical behaviour and being able to speak up.

-PGG Wrightson Limited maintains a Directors and Officers Interests Register which is regularly updated, documenting interests disclosed by all Board members and senior management.
-The statutory disclosures section in the 2021 Annual Report is compiled from entries in the Directors' Interests Register during the reporting period.
+PGG Wrightson maintains a Directors and Officers Interests Register which is regularly updated, documenting interests disclosed by all Board members and senior management.
+The statutory disclosures section in the 2023 Annual Report is compiled from entries in the Directors Interests Register during the reporting period.
 Directors may not participate in Board discussions nor vote on matters in which they have a personal interest.